 The popular dessert in the United States contains food dyes Yellow 5 and Red 40.
 While they now are permitted in the European Union, they have to carry warnings that they cause adverse effects in children.
 They are also banned in foods for infants and young children.
 No such warning is required domestically.
 Norway and Austria have banned the chocolate treats outright.

-These popular breakfast cereals contain BHT, a flavor enhancer, which has long been studied for its potentially carcinogenic properties.
-(The evidence is inconclusive.)
+These popular breakfast cereals contain BHT, a flavor enhancer, which has long been studied for its potential carcinogenic properties; the evidence is inconclusive.
 It is banned in Japan and the European Union.

 You can make stuffing in just five minutes with this popular Kraft product.
-But at what cost?
-The mix contains preservatives BHA and BHT, which are suspected to be carcinogenic and to impair blood clotting.
+But the mix contains preservatives BHA and BHT, which are suspected to be carcinogenic and to impair blood clotting.
 This has caused these preservatives to be banned in the United Kingdom, Japan, and several European countries.

 Drumstick uses carrageenan for texture in its ice cream, but the additive that is derived from seaweed can affect the human digestive system.
 The adverse effects have caused the European Union to limit it in products like baby food.

 When consumers are tasting the rainbow of this popular candy, they are also ingesting food dyes Yellow 5, Yellow 6, and Red 40.
 These dyes have been known to have adverse effects on young children.
 They are banned in foods for infants in the European Union, and foods that contain the dyes must carry a warning label.
 Norway and Austria ban them completely.

 To add freshness to a package of Wheat Thins, Nabisco adds BHT to the packaging.
 The chemical is banned in the United Kingdom, Japan, and parts of Europe.